Tasmania Is Warming and Drying: Help Shape Local Resilience Planning

 Places are limited.
 Book now to secure your spot.

-These workshops are part of Connected Futures: Building Drought Resilience Through Local Stories, delivered by the Northern Midlands Business Association on behalf of Northern Midlands Council.
+The project is delivered by the Northern Midlands Business Association (NMBA) on behalf of Northern Midlands Council.